 With 31% of all customers likely to spend at least 31% more with a business who has an array of high-rated reviews, if you are not already putting in the effort to get feedback from your customers you could be missing out on greater custom than you thought.
-Plus, with a whopping 72% of consumers likely to only take action after reviewing a peer’s positive experience, you may be encouraging customers to visit competitor websites that provide further insight into what their customers say about them.
+Plus, with a whopping 72% of consumers likely to only take action after reviewing a peer’s positive experience, you may be encouraging them to visit competitor websites that provide further insight into what their customers say about them.

 Reviews are in, with 9 in 10 UK customers confirming that they would in fact check out online reviews before purchasing from a business.
 So, if you’re not actively encouraging customers to leave you a review after they make a purchase, you could be missing out on new sales and the chance to expand your customer base.